 1,300 Ancon STC20 Steel-to-Concrete Thermal Breaks were subsequently chosen as balcony fixings throughout the Phase 2 development because of their high connection strength and ability to provide optimum rigidity.
 Being manufactured from non-combustible components, the connectors achieved the fire rating needed for buildings above 18 storeys, as well as the required level of thermal protection, which swayed structural engineers, Walsh, to choose the Ancon STC system over other alternatives available.

 The Ancon STC20 is a complete cast-in assembly supplied in two interconnecting parts - an anchorage, which is cast into the concrete frame, and an engineered bracket, which is not fixed until required by the installer.
 Being fully compatible, the two sections could be installed to tight tolerances by different contractors at different stages of the build without compromising performance.
 The non-combustible system also includes a steel faceplate, flush with the slab edge, to help minimise the possibility of damage to the installed assembly in the often-protracted period between slab casting and balcony installation.

-Supply of the STC connectors was project managed by Ancon's Products for Structural Concrete team and delivered to site to suit the construction schedule.
+Supply of the STC connectors was project managed by Leviat's dedicated reinforcement team and delivered to site to suit the construction schedule.

 Need advice on your current project?

 Contact our Technical Team on 0114 275 5224 or email email@example.com.

 As a future-oriented, innovative company Leviat focuses on the ever-changing requirements of the industry, and our latest development combines the portfolio of Ancon and Halfen Tension Systems to ensure we meet the individual requirements of our customers.